 Limitations

 Population estimates for ages over 90 years are not routinely available disaggregated by age in single years as part of standard UK population estimates, and are estimated by the ONS.
-Given that our results indicate that much of the additional burden of excess mortality has been at some of the oldest ages, we considered it important to produce estimates of total excess deaths which include ages up to 95 years, despite these limitations.
+Our results indicate that much of the additional burden of excess mortality has been at some of the oldest ages, and we considered it important to produce estimates of total excess deaths up to 95 years, despite these limitations.
 Effective measurement and dissemination of age-disaggregated population and death counts at and above the age of 90 years should be a national record keeping priority.